 Building amenities are spread out over 22,500 square feet, and feature high-end dining, a fitness centre, a 75-foot outdoor swimming pool, and a Four Seasons Spa.
 Prices start at US$3.5 million and the project is slated to open in the first quarter.

-The Rosewood Mayakoba resort, located on a 251-hectare nature preserve in the heart of Riviera Maya, Mexico, is launching its beachfront villa collection this year.
-The lagoon-front villas range from two to five bedrooms, measuring from 3,500 to more than 7,000 square feet.
+The Rosewood Mayakoba resort, located on a 263-hectare nature preserve in the heart of Riviera Maya, Mexico, is launching its beachfront villa collection this year.
+The beach-front villas range from two to five bedrooms, measuring from 3,500 to more than 7,000 square feet.
 Homes offer large outdoor terraces connected to the home with oversized bedrooms and separate dining and living areas.
-The first home, dubbed Villa Magna, is set to open in April.
+The first home, dubbed Founders Villa, is set to open in July.

 Javier Sordo Madaleno, of Mexico City-based Sordo Madaleno Arquitectos, designed the six-bedroom, 16,300-square-foot home, using locally sourced timber, tiles and natural stone showcasing Mexican craftsmanship.
 Residents can arrange butler services, private eco-tours on the water and 24-hour room service.
 They also have access to the on-property Sense spa, several restaurants and the Greg Norman championship golf course.